ShingZhanho/HKU-Notes/site/docs/index.md

 Please have a look at the compilation codes in the GitHub repository to see how the materials are automatically compiled using GitHub Actions.

+You may also want to check out the [contribution guide](./contribution/index.md) for more information on how to use the automated compilation pipeline.

 Feel free to open an issue or a pull request if you have any suggestions or improvements.